Zeyynn/Zeyynn/README.md

 ### 🌟 What Drives Me
 - 💡 Solving challenging problems with creativity and code.
 - 🖌️ Crafting user-friendly web interfaces and intuitive designs.
 - 🌐 Pushing boundaries in technology and innovation.
+- 💣 Seeking to learn the environment of SAP Development

 ---